ericgiannini/knoty/README.md

 # Verifying a phone number in Swift with Nexmo's API!

-In this tutorial you learn how to use our Swift framework to verify a user's phone number with an SMS.
+In this tutorial you learn how to verify a user's phone number Nexmo's API.

 # Overview - what are we going to learn and build